 Create a timeline to ensure that milestones and deadlines are honored

 Keep at top-of-mind that although it’s the client’s project, it is the Freelancer’s job to keep the project work on schedule.
 You must be in control, diplomatically and quietly efficient, and ensure that all project workflows are organized and that you and the client are on the same page.
-As you map the project workflow tasks, prioritize the core components and assign realistic completion dates so you’ll build an achievable project timeline.
+As you map the project workflow tasks, prioritize the core components and assign realistic completion dates so you’ll build an achievable timeline.

-Remember to factor in time needed for client review and feedback of your work, as well as time to make revisions that may be requested.
-Keep both hands on the steering wheel and make sure that you’re heading in the right direction, You’ll stay in control and be able to more easily make a course correction when you monitor your progress every day or two.
+Remember to factor in time needed for client review and feedback of your work, as well as time to incorporate revisions that may be requested.
+Keep both hands on the steering wheel and make sure that you’re heading in the right direction, You’ll stay in control and be able to more easily make a course correction when you monitor the progress every day or two.
 Your goal is to comfortably meet all milestone dates and, most of all, meet the project deadline.

 Keep the client contact informed

-Depending on the project work and the inclinations pf the client team, suggest weekly project update meetings.
+Depending on the project work and the inclinations of the client team, suggest weekly project update meetings.
 If you’re lucky, the meetings won’t exceed 30 minutes.
 Alternatively, send an email to inform the client contact about your progress and to discuss potential obstacles or ask questions.
 Your goal is to reassure the client that you are expertly driving the bus and that project work is progressing according to schedule.

 Thanks for reading,